aeioubot/aeiou/README.md

 # aeiou
 Aeiou is a Discord bot meant for funposting.
-We've intentionally left out the host of moderation features in order to add things that make being on a server more fun, such as custom reacts or plants.
+We've intentionally left out the host of moderation features other bots have in order to add things that make being on a server more fun, such as custom reacts or plants.

 # How to install?
 Be sure to have a localhost:3306 MySQL server running.
 Remove the `.template` from secure.template.json and settings.template.sqlite3.
 Lastly, fill in secure.json with your actual values.